-Updated tax data for 2017 and 2018 are now available for Ghana, Mali and Niger.
+Updated tax data for 2019 are now available for Gabon, Madagascar and Senegal.

 In Gabon, a new mining act came into force in 2019 (Act No. 037/2018 of 11 June 2019).
 However, it has only slightly changed the tax system applicable to holders of large-scale mining licenses.
 Taxation in Madagascar has not changed (Ordinance No. 2018-001 of 26 December 2018).
 In Senegal, mining taxation has also not been amended (Act No. 2018-029 of 19 December 2018).

 Gabon adopted a new mining act in 2019 (Act No. 037/2018 of 11 June 2019).
 However, the tax system applicable to holders of large-scale mining licenses has changed very little.
 The mining royalty rate remains fixed in the mining agreement.
 For precious substances, this rate must always be between 5% and 8%.
 The corporate income tax rate indicated in the mining act corresponds to the standard rate of 30%.
 However, the finance act, 2019, reiterates the higher rate of 35% for the mining sector.
 These measures therefore do not change the tax burden applicable to gold mining companies.
 For a representative medium grade mine (3g/t) and a gold price of $1250/oz, the average effective tax rate (AETR) remains fixed at 46%.